VirusTC/BIOCHEM-1091-1092-1093-1094/docs/neuro_demyelination_parasite.md

 Following the targeted clearance and expulsion of the neuro-parasitic or visceral vesicle core, the host tissue is left with a structural void characterized by a **vacated tissue pocket** and stripped axonal pathways.
 To rapidly stabilize these open boundaries, prevent chronic fibrotic scarring, and support the regeneration of native mammalian extracellular matrices (ECM), the non-surgical protocol introduces specialized structural proteins.

-The protocol utilizes white-labeled formulations of **Sunwarrior Plant-Based Collagen Building Peptides** and **MaryRuth Organics Vegan Collagen Booster** supplements to optimize recovery.
+The protocol utilizes VirusTC PeptiKG supplements to optimize recovery.

                   \[ Post-Expulsion Glandular Cavity \]